Los Angeles airport terminal re-opens as shooting probed

 The police chief declined to reveal more about the content of the text message but said that family members told investigators they had no previous indications that Ciancia, who moved to California about 18 months ago, was troubled.

-"I believe he worked for his father," said one neighbour, Jennifer Pagan, of the younger Paul.
+"I believe he worked for his father," said one neighbor, Jennifer Pagan, of the younger Paul.

 Her husband, Orlando Pagan, said the elder Ciancia had made several friendly gestures since they had moved into their house 10 years ago.
 When Hurricane Sandy hit New Jersey last year, "he asked if we wanted to take our personal vehicle and put it on his property."
 The Ciancia property is slightly higher.